SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

 Here are a few explanations :

 - **asm** : To start specifying some assembly inside some C code.
-- **volatile** : To ensure GCC do not optimize away the given assembly code (not realy necessary in our case).
+- **volatile** : To ensure GCC do not optimize away the given assembly code (not really necessary in our case).
-- **"csrr %0,  mcycle"** :  Read the mcycle CSR and write its value into %0, %0 refering to the value variable.
+- **"csrr %0,  mcycle"** :  Read the mcycle CSR and write its value into %0, %0 referring to the value variable.
 - **"=r" (value)** : Define a write only output operand bound to the C "value" variable.

 Here is not the place to go more into the details of the GCC asm("") syntax, as it is quite complicated.